 Term Life Insurance vs. Mortgage Protection Insurance

 Looking at the benefits of each one of these types of policies…they both get the job done.
-They allow you to transfer the risk to a life insurance company to provide the guaranteed funds to cover the cost of your mortgage for a monthly premium.
+They allow you to transfer risk to a life insurance company to provide the guaranteed funds to cover the cost of your mortgage for a monthly premium.
 With that said, level benefit term life insurance will accomplish this benefit with aplomb and with more flexibility.
-It also leaves the opportunity to add additional coverage in the policy to be covered for a critical illness and even disability if you have a major health event or accident and are not able to work.
+It also leaves the opportunity to add additional coverage in the policy to be covered for a critical illness, chronic illness, terminal illness or even disability if you have a major health event or accident and are not able to work.
 Qualifying for more benefits does require good overall health.
 If you qualify, it provides a lot more security for you and your family.
 Your only responsibility is to keep up with the monthly premium which transfer those risks to the insurance company.

-In summary, I just don’t see enough reason to advise the typical person to chose MPI over level term life insurance.
+In summary, I just don’t see enough reason to advise the typical client to chose MPI over level term life insurance.
 Term life insurance is so much more flexible and portable.
 It isn’t just tied to the your current mortgage.